How to embrace the maximalist interior design trend

 This type of art feeds into the personalisation theme that is prominent from maximalist design, as you could buy a patterned alphabet letter that spells out your entire name.
 Simply create a gallery wall featuring each one, hanging the prints sporadically on your walls to truly master this décor style.

 Alternatively, you could stand vividly coloured travel art prints or fashion-based designs to the base of your mantlepiece, or against a feature wall in your dining room.

 Now you know all about maximalism and how you can spruce up your home to match this style, you can begin changing or upgrading your décor accordingly.
 We have a vast collection of artwork that will work perfectly, too, so take a look at our brightly coloured art prints and purchase a collection of them to hang in your home.

 For further inspiration on décor ideas, browse our blog and read through the articles best suited to your overall interests.
-To see the true comparison between minimalism and maximalism, our article on the top tips for transforming your space into a minimalist paradise will also work wonders.
+To see the true comparison between minimalism and maximalism, our article on how to use minimalist art to transform your space will also work wonders.